HMS Brisk (1851): Construction and specifications

-Her machinery was supplied by Scott, Sinclair & Company.
+On 26 June 1851, she arrived at Greenock to have her machinery fitted by Scott, Sinclair & Company.
 She shipped two rectangular fire tube boilers.
 Her engine was a 2-cylinder horizontal single expansion (HSE) steam engine with cylinders of 52 in in diameter with a 42 in stroke, rated at 250 nominal horsepower (NHP).
 She had a single screw propeller.
+Brisk arrived at Devonport from Scotland on 21 May 1852.

-In 1864 her engine was replaced by a Miller, Ravenhill & Salkeld engine with two cylinders of 45 in diameter pistons with a 24 in stroke rated at 200 NHP.
+In 1864, her engine was replaced by a Miller, Ravenhill & Salkeld engine with two cylinders of 45 in diameter pistons with a 24 in stroke rated at 200 NHP.

-Her initial armament consisted of two Dundas 1853 68-pounder 87 hundredweight (cwt) muzzle loading smooth bore (MLSB) 10-foot solid shot gun and eight Monk's 'C' 1839 32-pounder 42 cwt MLSB 8.5-foot solid shot guns on broadside trucks.
+Her initial armament consisted of two Dundas 1853 68-pounder 87 hundredweight (cwt) muzzle-loading smoothbore (MLSB) 10-foot solid-shot gun and eight Monk's 'C' 1839 32-pounder 42 cwt MLSB 8.5-foot solid-shot guns on broadside trucks.
 The 32-pounders were increased to twelve guns for the Russian War.
-In 1856 she was rearmed with a single Dundas 1853 68-pounder MLSB of 87 cwt 10-foot solid shot gun on a pivot mount and fourteen Monk's 'C' 1839 32-pounder 42 cwt MLSB solid shot guns on broadside trucks.
+In 1856 she was rearmed with a single Dundas 1853 68-pounder MLSB of 87 cwt 10-foot solid-shot gun on a pivot mount and fourteen Monk's 'C' 1839 32-pounder 42 cwt MLSB solid-shot guns on broadside trucks.